citizenfx/natives/GRAPHICS/SetParticleFxLoopedColour.md

 * **r**: range from 0.0 to 1.0
 * **g**: range from 0.0 to 1.0
 * **b**: range from 0.0 to 1.0
-* **bLocalOnly**: Defines whether the effect should be modified over the network or not.
-Set this to false if you want to apply the effect over the network.
+* **bLocalOnly**: False by default.
+Defines whether the effect should be sent and modified over the network or not.
+Set this to `true` if you don't want to send the effect over the network.